g-wilson/wrender/README.md

 //   => Hasn't got a chance, since it's not in the whitelist, and irrelevantly isn't in the blacklist
 //   => In this example, you would need to remove the whitelist array in order to only use the blacklist
 ```

-We don't implement this, but as you can see from above it's relatively straightforward since `createOrigin` allows asynchronous functions.

 #### Private S3 Buckets